No Masters, so Woods battling son Charlie for green jacket

 His local course (Medallist) in Hobe Sound, Florida has remained open, however, and playing against Charlie has meant he can sharpen his competitive instincts.

-“We’ve been able to go out there and compete,” Woods said.
+“We’ve been able to go out there and compete,” Woods said in an interview with Discovery-owned golf streaming service GOLFTV.

 “He’s got a lot better at throwing the needle at me now and he’s accepting it faster and reversing it back.
 We have a deal, in the backyard generally every night we’ll play putting matches and the winner gets to keep the green jacket in the closet.

 “Occasionally it’s gone into his closet.
 Primarily it’s stayed in mine but the fact he’s been able to earn it off me because there are no wins that are given in this family.

-“It’s been fun to see him tease me about beating me and being able to wear the jacket and have it in his closest where he says it belongs.”
+“It’s been fun to see him tease me about beating me and being able to wear the jacket and have it in his closet where he says it belongs.”

 As a defending champion, the build-up to the Masters is unique.
 Not being able to host the Champions Dinner, or enjoy the par-three event held the day before, has left a void.